 Credit risk - Investments - Credit risk is the risk that the issuer or other counterparty to and investment will not fulfill its obligations.
 Investments held by the District in investment pools (sweep accounts) are considered unclassified as to custodial credit risk because they are not evidenced by securities that exist in physical or book entry form.
-These investments are held with First United Bank, and are rated AAA by Standard and Poor's.
 The District does not have a formal policy limiting its exposure arising from concentration of investments.